Edwin Nii Lante Vanderpuye

-Edwin Nii Lante Vanderpuye (born 11 June 1965) is a Ghanaian sports journalist and politician and the current Member of Parliament of the Odododiodio constituency.
+Edwin Nii Lantey Vanderpuye (born 11 June 1965) is a Ghanaian sports journalist and politician and a former Member of Parliament for the Odododiodio constituency.
 He served as Minister of Youth and Sports and as Deputy Minister of Trade and Industry in the John Dramani Mahama's government.

 Education

 He is an alumnus of Bechem Presbyterian Boys' Secondary School and Mfantsipim School, Cape Coast.
-He holds a master's degree in Governance & Leadership from Ghana Institute of Management and Public Administration (GIMPA) and a B.A. in English, Philosophy and Classics from the University of Ghana.
+He holds a master's degree in Governance & Leadership from the Ghana Institute of Management and Public Administration (GIMPA) and a B.A. in English, philosophy and classics from the University of Ghana.

 Career

-From 1990 to 2004, he worked at the Ghana Broadcasting Corporation where he became the Deputy Head of Sports.
+From 1990 to 2004, he worked at the Ghana Broadcasting Corporation, where he became the Deputy Head of Sports.
 Between 2005 and 2008, he was the Head of Sports at Network Broadcasting Limited.

 Personal life

-Edwin Nii Lante Vanderpuye is a christian.
+Edwin Nii Lantey Vanderpuye is a Christian.

 Political career

 He was a special aide and director of operations at the presidency under former President of Ghana President Mills and also the former Deputy Minister for Trade and Industry under John Mahama.